UMMS-Biocore/bootcamp/session8/session9.md

 <img src="images/clustering_res0.2.png" width="700">

-Some clusters might have been "underclustered"; that is, we need to further divide clusters into multiple clusters to achieve and optimized number of clusters (or cell types).
+Some clusters might have been "underclustered"; that is, we need to further divide clusters into multiple subclusters to achieve and optimized number of clusters (or cell types).

 ```
 > pbmc1k_seu <- FindClusters(pbmc1k_seu, resolution = c(0.2,0.4,0.6,0.8,1.0,1.4))